Politics of Bangladesh: Political parties and elections

 The two major parties in Bangladesh are the Bangladesh Nationalist Party (BNP) and Bangladesh Awami League.
 Traditionally, the BNP found allies among Islamist parties like Jamaat-e-Islami Bangladesh while the AL aligned itself with leftist and secular parties such as Jatiya Samajtantrik Dal.
-Although in recent times, the BNP aligns itself more with leftist parties while the AL acts independently.
+After the July Uprising in 2024 Awami League leaders fled the country weakening the party, while BNP and Jamaat split their collations becoming major opposing parties.
+In 2025 the leaders of the July Uprising formed the National Citizen Party.
 Another important player is the Jatiya Party, headed by late Hussain Muhammad Ershad's brother GM Quader.
-The Awami League-BNP rivalry has been bitter and punctuated by protests, violence and murder.
+The Awami League-BNP rivalry from 1991 to 2024 has been bitter and punctuated by protests, riots, violence and murder.
 Student politics is particularly strong in Bangladesh, a legacy from the liberation movement era.
 Almost all parties have highly active student wings, and students have been elected to the parliament.

 Three radical Islamist parties, Jagrata Muslim Janata Bangladesh (JMJB), Jama'atul Mujahideen Bangladesh (JMB) and Harkatul Jihad, were banned in February 2004 on grounds of militancy and terrorism.
 Following the first series of bans, a series of bomb attacks took place in the country in August 2005.
 Evidence of staging these attacks by these extremist groups had been found in the investigation, and hundreds of suspected members were detained in numerous security operations in 2006, including the two chiefs of the JMB, Shaykh Abdur Rahman and Bangla Bhai, who were executed with other top leaders in March 2007, bringing the radical parties to an end.